 - Lone Star, Buxton - Mexican/American cuisine, known for their large portions.

 - Columbine, Buxton - Small privately run restaurant, perfect for a special occasion.

-- Pointing Dog & Duck, Bakewell - Great location by the river in Bakewell for an upmarket family friendly Italian Restaurant – Home-made pizzas and pasta are both excellent.
+- The Woodyard, Bakewell - Great location by the river in Bakewell for a family friendly Restaurant – .
 Serves both lunch and dinner.